Pope Francis Believes Nuclear War Is ‘One Accident’ Away From Happening

 — AFP news agency (@AFP) January 16, 2018

 Conspiracy theorists believe the Hawaii missile alert was no hoax or accident.
-Some people believe that a ballistic missile was indeed launched but was intercepted and, to prevent further panic, authorities claimed the attack to be a false alarm.
+Some people believe that a ballistic missile was indeed launched but was intercepted and to prevent further panic, authorities claimed the attack to be a false alarm.

 As the people in Hawaii and the rest of the world realized, a nuclear war is a real threat and many, Pope Francis included, are calling for an end to the stockpiling of such weapons of mass destruction.